canonical/landscape-charm/terraform/README.md

 - **versions.tf** - Defines the Terraform provider version.
 - **locals.tf** - Values computed at deploy time based on the variables provided.

-## Using the landscape-server base module in higher level modules
+## Using the module in higher level modules

-If you want to use `landscape-server` base module as part of your Terraform module, import it like shown below:
+To use this in your Terraform module, import it like this:

 ```hcl
 data "juju_model" "my_model" {